 Foster Care Programs

-possible.
 Are they in clean kennels?
 In a foster home?
 Or in crates stacked up in a hot, shade-less yard?
-Many rescue organizations use a foster care program to house the dogs they accept.
+Many rescue organizations do not have a shelter environment and use a foster care program to house the dogs they accept.
 These homes are private homes owned by the foster families.
-Most rescues don’t have a shelter environment.
 With this setup, it’s much easier to have an approved adoption application before potential adopters can meet the dogs.
 Since the dogs live in private homes, this allows you to limit who and when people can meet the dogs.

 The dog will live in a foster family’s home until placed for adoption.
 The dog should be worked with and trained to learn the basics of obedience training, house training, and socialization.
 Most of the time, dogs are relinquished to shelters and humane organizations because of a lack of training.
 Rescues should be willing to help the adopters and the dog with any issues they have.
 Having a qualified dog trainer involved with your rescue can be a huge help.
 Where experience counts most.
 No book or website can replace the experience of the volunteers who work with a responsible rescue.
 Potential adopters need to realize that mistakes can and will happen, even with the best-trained dog, and that a period of adjustment and decompression is necessary for all newly adopted dogs.